AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-swift-implementation/install-the-mobile-sdk.md

 ## Create the Podfile and Install the Pods

-If you have previously used tags properties in websites, one of the first things you will notice is that there is a lot more information in this modal than for web properties.
+If you have previously used tag properties in websites, one of the first things you will notice is that there is a lot more information in this modal than for web properties.

 The Adobe Mobile SDK for iOS uses the CocoaPods to manage dependencies between its various components.
 If you don't already have [CocoaPods](https://cocoapods.org/) installed in your development environment, follow the installation instructions on their website.
 Also, if you haven't already downloaded the [Bus Booking app](https://github.com/Adobe-Marketing-Cloud/busbooking-mobileapps), save it to your local machine and extract the zip archive to your desktop.